Body Image

 Posted on 24/05/2011 in Body Image, Depression, Stress Management

+TL;DR: Body Dysmorphic Disorder (BDD) causes intense distress over perceived flaws in appearance, often leading to social avoidance or repeated cosmetic procedures.
+Effective treatments include cognitive behavioral therapy, medication, and psychotherapy, which help manage obsessive thoughts and improve self-image.
+Supportive family involvement and healthy lifestyle habits also aid recovery.
 It’s not uncommon to have something about your body that you’d like to improve – most of us feel that way from time to time, but for some people, this dislike of certain parts of their appearance, or even an obsession with self-identified flaws can be problematic.
-Body Dysmorphic Disorder (BDD) is a condition where a person is extremely preoccupied with perceived imperfections in their body, that in reality, are not there.
-It occurs accompanied by an extreme fear of being judged by others that is often recurrent, causes extreme distress, and prevents the person from functioning normally.
-Some people… Read More Here!
+Body Dysmorphic Disorder (BDD)… Read More Here!

 How to Deal with a Teen who has Compulsive Exercise Disorder